tmlye/mediator/_posts/2015-04-04-western-sahara.md

 We reach the border post, where we will spend the night.
 Spotting some kids playing on the street, we take a closer look at the old Mercedes Sprinter 208 (iirc).
 They're Austrian!
 A family with four kids traveling together, great.
-They are coming from Mauretania and give us tons of valuable information.
+They are coming from Mauritania and give us tons of valuable information.
 We spent the whole evening in their car, talking about many things.
 A fun night before we cross the border tomorrow.
 It's going to be an expensive day, this much we know.